Budibase/website/content/manufacturing/templates/manufacturing-quality-control-checklist/index.md

 ### Intuitive checklist interfaces

 Our template maximizes clarity and accuracy around quality control checklists.
-Users are guided through the requirements of each inspection item, with a simple pass/fail interface at each stage.
+Users are guided through the requirements of each inspection item, with a simple pass/fail interface at each stage - offering an easy written guide to quality standards.

 Quality control agents can leave comments on each item in any inspection checklist.
 We’ve created a multi-step form interface for our checklists, for optimum usability.